Expertise

 Design patents promote innovation by offering companies planning security through legal protection.
 Without this protection, there would be little motivation to invest in aesthetically pleasing and user-friendly designs, as imitators could profit without incurring their own development costs.
 Design patents give companies the security to invest in long-term development processes - particularly important in medical technology, where innovative designs are developed and approved over many years.

 In addition, design patents increase company value as they are considered intellectual property and can be used strategically, for example in license agreements or in company valuations.
 Especially for start-ups in the medical technology sector, patents are valuable assets that attract investors and contribute to high valuations.
-Wilddesign has supported numerous projects in which patents have contributed significantly to market differentiation and success.
+Wilddesign has supported numerous projects in which designs and patents have contributed significantly to market differentiation and success.

 Strategies for a successful design patent in the medical technology sector